tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

   - <a name='17'></a>__::math::geometry::calculateDistanceToPolyline__ *P* *polyline*

-    Calculate the distance of point P to the polyline and return the result.
+    Calculate the distance of point P to the polyline and return the result\.
-    Note that a polyline needs not to be closed.
+    Note that a polyline needs not to be closed\.

       * list *P*